AlexanderJuestel/pyheatdemand/CONTRIBUTING.md

 Our test suite uses [`pytest`](https://docs.pytest.org/).
 You should be familiar with `pytest` before contributing.
 Please run all tests locally before creating a pull request.
-You can do this by running `pytest` via your terminal in your PyHD folder:
+You can do this by running `pytest` via your terminal in your PyHeatDemand folder:
 ```bash
 cd ./path/to/pyhheatdemand
 pytest